rjhowell44/node-cpu-metrics/README.md

 ---
 ### Testspace Metric Trends
 The following timeline charts were produced by pushing changes (over 28 commits) made to the test script `Test/dump_heap_metrics.js` to this repository.
-The test script consumes heap memory which can be increased or decreased by changing the exit/limit in a simple for-loop.
-The loop is then nested in a secondary loop.
-GC will be schedule each time the inner loop exists to free up all heap memory acquired in the inner scope.
-Increasing the limit on the outer loop will increase the number of GC events, but will also put more demand on heap usage, as the GC scheduler will fall behind.
-The  `metric files` are pushed from the `.travis.yml` file in this repository.*
+The test script consumes heap memory which can be easily increased or decreased.
+The  `metric files` are pushed from the `.travis.yml` file in this repository.

 ![heap_metrics](images/heap-usage-vs-gc-events.png)

-More important than the actual heap numbers are the trends over successive commits, as they hightight any unexpected increases in heap usage.
-Unexplained jumps are often caused by unintended side effects from code commits and package updates.
-Unexplained increases can even be a sign of newly introduced memory leaks.
+More important than the actual heap numbers are the trends over successive commits, as they hightight any unexpected increases in heap usage.  ***Unexplained jumps are often caused by unintended side effects from code commits and package updates.***  Unexplained increases can even be a sign of newly introduced memory leaks.

 The charts above (unintentionally) show an interesting price point on heap usage (on a Travis server).
 When the `peek used size` reach the `peak physical size`, the physical size decreases dramatically, with the number of GC events nearly doubling.